AndreasThinks/nodeice-board/raspberry_pi_setup.md

    chmod +x install_service.sh setup_meshtastic_device.sh check_nodeice_status.sh
    ```

-2. Run the installation script with sudo:
+2. Run the installation script with sudo (REQUIRED):
    ```bash
    sudo ./install_service.sh
    ```

+   **Why sudo is required:** This script needs root privileges to:
+   - Install system packages with apt-get
+   - Create a systemd service file in /etc/systemd/system/
+   - Create a log directory in /var/log/
+   - Reload systemd daemon
+   - Enable and start the systemd service

 3. Follow the prompts to complete the installation.